Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 What is manual testing?

-In the software context, manual testing involves actual humans performing test cases on a particular program.
-These tests are designed to flesh out bugs or issues so that teams can release their software free of defect.
-In many cases, manual tests are not scripted and are entirely ad hoc.
+In the software context, manual testing involves actual humans test user interface, flow, or functionality on a particular program.
+These tests are designed to root out bugs or issues so that teams can release their software free of defects.

-When unscripted, manual tests can be different every time which makes it hard to keep track of what has been tested as part of each release.
-Manual testing can check any aspect of the software, such as user interface, flow, or functionality.
 Testers also use smoke tests to quickly determine if the current build is stable or not; this type is specifically designed to check the most common paths through a product and highlight any glaringly obvious issues.

 What is QAA?